walterhiggins/WMPJS/book-outline.md

 @@listing chatcolor_v1.js Setting and Applying Player Chat Color Preferences

 In this plugin we use the *textcolors* module we created earlier, and we create a new *preferences* variable which is an empty object `{ }`.
-This *preferences* object will be used to store each player's prefered color.
+This *preferences* object will be used to store each player's preferred color.
 Let's say we have a server with 3 players who have chosen custom chat colors.
 In such a scenario the *preferences* object might look something like this:

     {
        "steve1901": "blue",